 Beginning Fall 2019, the step determined by allowing one step for each two full years of related experience and/or one step for completion of four semesters and a minimum of 10 semester units (or equivalent for service faculty) during that interval as a temporary faculty member.
 Maximum placement shall be at the eighth step.

 b.
-The step representing the amount next greater than the individual's last annual basic ten-month faculty or occupational salary.
+Beginning Fall 2025, the step determined by allowing one step for each two full years of related experience and/or one step for completion of four semesters and a minimum of 10 semester units (or equivalent for service faculty) during that interval as a temporary faculty member.
+Maximum placement shall be at Step 10.

 3. Initial step placement for an individual who is hired into a temporary faculty position and who has prior full-time faculty experience or related occupational experience that exceeds credential requirements on the temporary lab/lecture salary schedules, as appropriate, shall be determined by the following guidelines (a or b) which grants the greater step credit:

 a.
 The step determined by allowing one step for two complete years of academic experience or the step determined by allowing one step for each two full years of related experience, whichever yields the higher placement.
-Maximum placement shall be at the eighth step.
+Maximum placement shall be at Step 10.

-b.
-The step representing the amount next greater than the individual's last annual basic ten-month faculty or occupational salary, prorated to the level of the current assignment.

 4. Placements in exception to these requirements may be made by the Superintendent/President, within the following limitations, provided that such proposed exceptions are submitted to the Board of Trustees for final approval.
 Such exceptions may be made when: